littl3field/WebHoox/README.md

 $ export WEBHOOK_TOKEN="%SECRETTOKEN%"
 ```

+When testing in development environment.
 Edit your Ngrok yml file located in /Users/%USER%/.ngrok2/ngrok.yml, see https://ngrok.com/docs for details on how to configure the config you need.
 Here you can add your API key for premium users.
 Example:
 ```sh
 authtoken: %APIKEY%
 region: eu